fossabot/grit/docs/proposals/20250221-gpu-restoration-and-inter-node-transfer.md

 see-also:
 ---

-# GRIT: GPU workload restoration via inter-node checkpoint transmission
+# GRIT: GPU workload checkpointing and restoration

 ## Table of Contents